beachc15/daily-option-analysis/readme.md

  - 11/10/2020
     - Decided to move data to kaggle in a .csv format.
 This could free my computer from having to host a sql database (as fun as thats been! /s)

+ # To-Do
+ - Make sure that price does not play a role.
+I want this model to predict option price based on every other factor other than what stock symbol the option is for.
+Have the stock symbol merely be a multiplier.
+ - The goal is to make sure this model isn't overfit to the data.
+It's easy to randomly pull a selection from a certain regime of volatility but I want this to hold up outside of this regime.